Three colored safes with a key lying in front of them symbolizing alternatives for Keycloak

 In contrast, professional IAM-providers support their customers not only with a feature-rich and innovative feature set but also provide a hassle-free end-to-end cloud-based operational model including hosting, maintenance, bug-fixing, and support.
 Additionally, users should consider the long term (GDPR-)compliance fo the solution they chose.

-From our point of view, these are clear differentiating arguments making Engity as fully integrated IAM provider the better alternative than using Keycloak itself.
+From our point of view, these are clear differentiators that make Engity as fully integrated IAM provider the better alternative than using Keycloak itself.

 Conclusion

-The above blog article has shown that fully integrated IAM solutions are often the better alternative to using open-source self-hosted Keyclock software without support, limited scalability, and branding.
-If you would like to discuss further how to use Engity as an Keycloak alternative or how a migration path might look like, please feel free to contact us.
+The above blog article has shown that fully integrated IAM solutions are often the better alternative to using self-hosted open-source Keyclock software.
+And even though Keycloak can be considered a mature solution for user authentication and single sign-on, the support is limited, scalability is restricted, and the implementation of corporate branding is not that easy either.
+If you would like to discuss further how to use Engity as an Keycloak alternative or how a migration path might look like, get in touch with our IAM experts today and start planning your seamless migration.